Sherlock Holmes: The Devil's Daughter: Plot

-Set in 1896, following the events of The Testament of Sherlock Holmes, after Professor James Moriarty's death, Sherlock Holmes is now taking care of Moriarty's daughter, Katelyn, while keeping her true origin as a secret.
+Following the events of The Testament of Sherlock Holmes, after Professor James Moriarty's death, Sherlock Holmes is now taking care of Moriarty's daughter, Katelyn, while keeping her true origin as a secret.
 However, the situation changes when a mysterious woman known as "Alice" becomes Holmes's new neighbor.
 Alice slowly befriends Katelyn, eventually earning the daughter's trust while causing emotional issues between Holmes and Katelyn at the same time.
 Throughout the game, Holmes will solve different cases while getting to know Alice's origin and her true intention.

 The game features five separate cases.
 Each case is self-contained and apart from in-game achievements, such as moral choices, do not relate to one another.
 The cases are as follows: